Dear Parents and Families of the Class of 2018,

-Tickets are $20, $25, $30 and $35, depending on seat location, and are available at the Fredonia Ticket Office in the Williams Center.
-You may order online or by telephone with Visa or MasterCard.
+Tickets are $22, $27, $32 and $37, depending on seat location, and are available at the Fredonia Ticket Office in the Williams Center.
+Orders will be made by telephone with Visa or MasterCard.

-For online orders, follow this link.
 For telephone orders, call (716) 673-3501 or toll-free at 1-866-441-4928.
-A nominal fee of $5.00 per order is applied to telephone and online orders.
+A nominal fee of $5.00 per order is applied to telephone orders.
 Requests will be filled with the best available seats at the time the order is received, and tickets will be held at the Fredonia Ticket Office until 5 p.m. on the day of the performance.
 Unclaimed tickets will then be available for pickup at King Concert Hall beginning at 6:30 p.m. that evening.

 The Fredonia Ticket Office is open during the spring semester, when classes are in session, on Monday through Friday, from 9 a.m. to 7 p.m., and on Saturday, from 1 to 5 p.m.

 The Commencement Committee is proud to announce that fresh cut flowers will be available for purchase at the main entrance to the natatorium on the day of Commencement.
 A large variety of sizes, colors and products will be available.
 To pre-order flowers via email, see the website.